ChrisHagan/metl2011/demo.md

 [Click here]() to ask some more bots to join in.
 Don't be alarmed, they're harmless.

-You'll notice that Mr. Roboto's screen only shows people's private work, and that it does so in real time.
+You'll notice that Mr. Roboto's screen only shows people's public work, and that it does so in real time.
 Some teachers use this to put a screen behind them which doesn't show their private content.

 When you've finished teasing the robots, [click here]() to analyze the conversation you've just had.